-There are two ways you can apply:
+There are three ways you can apply:

 - 1. When you join online at australiansuper.com/join - 2.
-By completing the Start your basic cover form you receive with your welcome letter.
+Log into your account online, go to Insurance, Manage insurance, Change cover and select Start your basic cover. - 3.
+Complete the Start your basic cover form you receive with your welcome letter.

 If your application is accepted, your cover will start once you're receiving employer super contributions into your super account, as long as you have enough money to cover the cost of the first month of insurance.
-You won't have to wait until you're 25 or older, and until your super account balance reaches \$6,000.
+You won't have to wait until you're 25 or older, and until your super balance reaches \$6,000.